 While the ratio varies slightly from year to year, over time an average of 90 cents of every dollar the Red Cross spends is invested in humanitarian services and programs.
 We calculate this average by comparing our spending on mission-related programs to our total expenses.

-For example, in FY19, the Red Cross devoted 90.6 percent of our total spending to programs that delivered help and support to people in need.
-This was calculated by comparing program spending of $2.7 billion to total expenses of $2.9 billion.
+For example, in fiscal year 2021, the Red Cross devoted 91% of our total spending to programs that delivered help and support to people in need.
+This was calculated by comparing program spending of $2.58 billion to total expenses of $2.83 billion.

-Here’s the breakdown from our audited financial statements of our mission-related spending in FY19:
+Here’s the breakdown from our audited financial statements of our mission-related spending in FY21:

-Collects more than 4.6 million blood donations and nearly 1 million platelet donations to help people who face serious injuries, surgeries, child birth, anemia, blood disorders, cancer treatments, and more
+Collects more than 4.5 million blood donations and nearly 1 million platelet donations to help people who face serious injuries, surgeries, child birth, anemia, blood disorders, cancer treatments and more.

 Responds to more than 60,000 disasters each year to help families recover by providing food, shelter, relief supplies, emotional support and other assistance.

-Provides more than 471,000 services a year to support members of the armed forces, veterans and their families cope with the challenges of military service.
+Provides nearly 550,000 services a year to support members of the armed forces, veterans and their families cope with the challenges of military service.

 How We Compare to Other Nonprofits